FrancoMelandri/lib-tiny-fp/docs/pipeline.md

 # Pipeline

-This class allow you to handle a sequence of `Stage`.
+This class allow you to handle a sequence of `ConditionalStage`.
-Each `Stage` has an enabled function that act as forward step enabler.
+Each `ConditionalStage` has an enabled function that act as forward step enabler.
 The pipelines scan all stage to return Left in cas of one forward step fail, or the cumulative Right value.

 The pipeline should be created using a **context** object; it acts as status of the pipeline.